 We sell many of our products to customers through distributors who maintain their own inventory of our products for sale to dealers and end users.
 We limit distributor return rights and we allow limited price adjustments on sales to distributors.
 Price adjustments may be effected by way of credits for future product or by cash payments to the distributor either in arrears or in advance based on estimates.
 We record reserves for distributor rights related to these limited stock returns and price adjustments.
 We recognize revenues for sales to distributors upon delivery to the distributors, net of estimated provisions for these stock return and price adjustment programs.
-We may extend these programs with distributors from time to time.
+We have recently extended these programs with certain distributors in China and intend to extend them on a selective basis to some of our other distributors in other geographies.
 The reserves recorded for these programs are based on significant judgments and estimates, using historical experience rates, inventory levels in distribution, current trends and other factors, and there could be significant differences between actual amounts and our estimates.
 In addition, the timing and mix of payments and credits associated with such price adjustments could change over time, which could adversely affect our cash flows.
-Sales to distributors accounted for 30% and 37% of our net revenue for the two fiscal quarters ended April 29, 2012 and fiscal year 2011, respectively.
+Sales to distributors accounted for 28% and 37% of our net revenue for the three fiscal quarters ended July 29, 2012 and fiscal year 2011, respectively.